UNDERSTANDING WILDLAND FIRES

 First, choose a container that can withstand damages and one you can seal shut.
 Backpacks are a good choice for each member of the family that contains clothing and personnel items just for each member.

-Store food items that are familiar to your family, rather than buying special emergency food items.
+Rather than buying special emergency food items, store food items that are familiar to your family.
 Consider any dietary restrictions and preferences you may have.
 Ideal foods are: Shelf-stable (no refrigeration required), low in salt, and do not require cooking (e.g. canned fruit, vegetables, peanut butter, jam, low-salt crackers, cookies, cereals, nuts, dried fruit, canned soup or meats, juices and non-fat dry milk).
 Mark a rotation date on any food container that does not already have an expiration date on the package.
 Include baby food and formula or other diet items for infants or seniors.
 Store the food in airtight, pest-resistant containers in a cool, dark place.
 Most canned foods can safely be stored for at least 18 months.
 Low acid foods like meat products, fruits or vegetables will normally last at least 2 years.
 Use dry products, like boxed cereal, crackers, cookies, dried milk or dried fruit within six months.

 After a power outage, refrigerated food will stay cold longer if you keep the door closed.
 Food should generally be consumed within 4 hours.
 Food in the freezer will normally remain safe for 2 days.